CraneHzm/OxFlowers_BCNN/README.md

-# Copyright (c) 2018/4/5 Hu Zhiming JimmyHu@pku.edu.cn All Rights Reserved.
+Copyright (c) 2018/4/5 Zhiming Hu jimmyhu (at) pku.edu.cn All Rights Reserved.
-# The tensorflow CNN & Bilinear CNN codes for Oxford Flowers 17 Dataset.
+The tensorflow CNN & Bilinear CNN codes for Oxford Flowers 17 Dataset.

-# Directories & Files:
+Directories & Files:

 'DataPreprocess' directory: stores the codes to preprocess the original images.
 'Dataset' directory: stores the TFRecord files created in the DataPreprocess directory.